Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 Did you know?

 - The American Heart Association (AHA) recommends men should limit added sugars to 9 teaspoons (37.5 grams) daily, and women to 6 teaspoons (25 grams).
-The average intake is around 19 teaspoons daily.
+The average intake in the US is around 19 teaspoons daily.

 - According to the American Heart Association, consumption has dramatically risen in the last two decades, making up over 16 percent of daily caloric intake.

-- The World Health Organization‘s (WHO) stance is that less than 10 percent of your calories should come from sweeteners that’s added during food processing, and that a diet kept to less than 5 percent would have greater health benefits.
+- The World Health Organization‘s (WHO) stance is that less than 10 percent of your calories should come from sweeteners that are added during food processing, and that a diet where intake is kept to less than 5 percent would have even greater health benefits.

 - By adding just one soda daily without any other dietary changes, an individual may gain about 15 pounds per year, due to the additional 10 teaspoons of added sugar per 12-ounce can.
 As the Wellness Mama states, there are many more reasons to ditch drinking soda, including a lack of nutritional value.